BrianPugh/cyclopts/docs/source/groups.rst

 Every command and parameter belongs to at least one group.

 Group(s) can be provided to the ``group`` keyword argument of :meth:`app.command <cyclopts.App.command>` and :class:`.Parameter`.
-The :class:`.Group` class itself only marks objects with metadata and does not directly reference it's members.
+Like :class:`.Parameter`, the :class:`.Group` class itself only marks objects with metadata; the group does **not** contain direct references to it's members.
 This means that groups can be re-used across commands.

 --------------